Rounak396/tic-tac-toe/README.md

 # tic-tac-toe
-This is a tic-tac-toe game built with C++
+This is a tic-tac-toe game built with C++.